EroDeck: Your Local EroScripts Video Library

 • Local-Only, Private by Design

 All your data stays on your machine.
-No cloud, no remote access, no accounts—just you and your collection.
+No cloud, no remote access, no accounts, no telemetry—just you and your collection.

 • Beautiful, Responsive UI

-Integrated with the IVE browser extension for smooth, interactive video playback.
+Seamlessly integrated with the IVE browser extension for smooth, interactive video playback with funscript synchronization.

 • Open Source & Free

-EroDeck is completely free and open source.
-No ads, no tracking, no paywalls.
+Completely free and open source.
+No ads, no tracking, no paywalls—audit the code yourself.

 * Erodeck is not designed for mobile, but you may find ways to make it work anyway.